rodrick160/UserVault/UserVaultServer/DOCUMENTATION.md

 ## GetValueChangedSignal

 ### Description
-Creates and returns a `Signal` that is fired when a specified key's value changes in the player's profile.
+Creates and returns a signal that is fired when a specified key's value changes in the player's profile.
 This operation is dependent on the successful loading of the player's profile.
 The signal passes the new and previous values of the observed key.